aaron-grau/curic/javascript/readings/new-prototypal-inheritance.md

 child.prototype.constructor = child;
 ```

-This is currently the recommended way to establish inheritance in JavaScript.
+This is currently the recommended way to establish prototypal inheritance in JavaScript.